hashicorp/consul/website/source/docs/guides/servers.html.md

 ## Summary

-In this guide we learned the straighforword process of adding and removing servers including;
+In this guide we learned the straightforword process of adding and removing servers including;
-manually adding servers, adding servers through the agent confituration, gracefully removing servers, and forced removal of servers.
+manually adding servers, adding servers through the agent configuration, gracefully removing servers, and forcing removal of servers.
 Finally, we should restate that manually adding servers is good for testing purposes, however, for production it is recommended to add servers with the agent configuration.